tiwarianup/django-projects/noticeboard/README.md

 #### To run this app:
 - Create a virtual environment using venv in a directory and activate virtual environment.
 - Install Django and clone this repository to the directory.
+- Run:
-- Run: python manage.py makemigrations and python manage.py migrate and python manage.py runserver
+1. python manage.py makemigrations
+2. python manage.py migrate
+3. python manage.py runserver
 - Go to https://127.0.0.1:8000/ to access the application.